nathanmarz/kafka-deploy/README.markdown

 Automated deploy for a Kafka cluster on AWS.
 Can be used with [Storm](https://github.com/nathanmarz/storm) or standalone.

-The deploy configures both Zookeeper and Kafka.
+The deploy provisions and configures both Zookeeper and Kafka.

 ## Usage